+This lightweight, durable, and versatile macro lens by Canon that promises to help you produce detailed photos.
 With a focal length of 100mm, the Canon EF 100mm f/2.8L IS USM Macro Lens creates beautiful depth and drama, producing clear cut contrast between focal points and your background.
 It’s also designed with Canon’s USM inner focusing system which promises quiet operation.
 This makes it easy to take pictures of small insects and critters without scaring them off with whirring aperture noises.

 Powerful and efficient, the Canon EF 100mm f/2.8L IS USM Macro Lens does come at a pretty steep price.
 But with the quality of images and superior detail it produces, it definitely is the best macro lens for Canon cameras if budget isn’t an issue.

 While some contest that 50mm isn’t enough to be considered macro, the Canon EF 50mm f/1.8 STM Lens is a tough contender on the list that proves small doesn’t always mean weak.
 The lens can blow up images twice its actual size, providing some dramatic depth and detail that help it work as a worthy macro lens.

 The EF 50mm f/1.8 STM prime lens also comes with an STM motor that promises almost silent operation, ideal for taking pictures of small creatures at close range.
 Finally, at just a fraction of the cost of other high end lenses, the Canon EF 50mm f/1.8 STM Lens delivers great results that closely compete with other, more expensive options.